 The Basics of HIV Prevention

-- HIV is spread only in certain body fluids from a person infected with HIV.
+- HIV is spread only in certain body fluids from a person who has HIV.
 These fluids are blood, semen, pre-seminal fluids, rectal fluids, vaginal fluids, and breast milk.

 - In the United States, HIV is spread mainly by having sex or sharing injection drug equipment, such as needles, with someone who has HIV.

-- To reduce your risk of HIV infection, use condoms correctly every time you have vaginal, oral, or anal sex.
+- To reduce your risk of HIV infection, use condoms correctly every time you have sex.
 Don’t inject drugs.
 If you do, use only sterile injection equipment and water and never share your equipment with others.

 - If you don’t have HIV but are at high risk of becoming infected with HIV, talk to your health care provider about pre-exposure prophylaxis (PrEP).
 PrEP involves taking a specific HIV medicine every day to reduce the risk of HIV infection.

 The person-to-person spread of HIV is called HIV transmission.
 HIV is transmitted (spread) only in certain body fluids from a person who has HIV:

 - Rectal fluids

 HIV transmission is only possible if these fluids come in contact with a mucous membrane or damaged tissue or are directly injected into the bloodstream (from a needle or syringe).
 Mucous membranes are found inside the rectum, the vagina, the opening of the penis, and the mouth.